-If you purchased the Nest Thermostat you may have read about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you purchased the Nest Thermostat you have probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.

 But fear not!

 For additional information, go to their Nest Support page.
-For a more basic overview, keep on reading:
+For a more basic summary, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
-Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and working again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
+Nest says to try recharging and restarting your thermostat to resolve the problem and get it up and working again.

 Signs of this problem include the following: